CrossingsCon/crossingscon.org/_static/location.md

         (as of early August 2025) is $2.50.
       </li>
       <li>
-        Get off at the 19th St. station (this is the second stop after 30th St.).
+        Get off at the 19th St. station.
+(This is the second stop after 30th St.)
       </li>
       <li>
         Walk to the convention hotel, the Sonesta Philadelphia Rittenhouse